anujs2099/rhce-sample-exams_1st-edition/lab2.md

 **Task 2**

-Variables defined in include files (Play scope)
+Variables defined in playbook (Play scope)

 -  Project directory name is task2
 -  Use the inventory file & configuration file from task1